 The last trick decides the kitty:

-- If the Caller's side wins the last trick, the buried cards stay safe.
+- If the Caller's side wins the last trick, the buried point cards stay away from the Challengers.

-- If the opposing side wins the last trick, point cards in the kitty are added to the opposing side's score.
+- If the Challengers win the last trick, point cards in the kitty are added to the Challengers' score.

 Winning the deal